How to Make a Ginger Tincture

 To make this tincture you will need:

-- high proof alcohol (such as vodka or brandy)
+- drinkable alcohol (such as vodka or brandy)

 For the ginger, you can use either powdered (like you buy in a spice section of a store) or chopped dried root or chopped fresh root.
-I buy my dried ginger from either Mountain Rose Herbs or the Bulk Herb Store (affiliate links) for substantial savings and unparalleled freshness, but you may be able to find a high quality, organic brand at your local health store as well.
 Fresh ginger root is often found in the produce section of your local supermarket.

 No precise amounts are given in this recipe, because it’s completely determined by how much ginger you have on hand.

 If using dried spice: Fill a jar about 1/4 full with your ginger.
-Pour vodka (or brandy) over it until you have almost filled the jar.
+Pour vodka or brandy (80 proof or 40% alcohol by volume) over it until you have almost filled the jar.
 Cap, shake and store in a cool, dark place for several weeks, shaking periodically.
 After 4 to 6 weeks, strain and store your ginger tincture.
 The shelf life of this tincture is at least one to two years, if not longer.

 If using fresh root: Fill a jar roughly 1/2 to 3/4 way full with your chopped ginger.
-Pour vodka or brandy over top, until the jar is almost filled.
+Pour high proof alcohol (100 proof vodka, or Everclear 151) over top, until the jar is almost filled.
 Place a cap on the jar, shake well and store in a dark cabinet for around two weeks, shaking periodically.
 After two to three weeks, strain and store your finished ginger tincture in a cool, dark place.
 Shelf life is a year, or longer.